-When making a decision, you have to think about what you’d like to accomplish with the domain after you register it.
+When deciding, you have to think about what you’d like to accomplish with the domain after registering it.
 Does the registrar offer hosting solutions, email, website builders, etc.?

 Step One: Choose a Domain Registrar

 You can buy a custom domain from various companies, including Google Domains, Bluehost, HostGator, and Namecheap.
-You can also register a new domain with a website builder like Wix or Shopify.
+Register a new domain with a website builder like Wix or Shopify.

 Some registrars that offer hosting services will give you a free domain name for the first year with the purchase of a plan.